What are fixed-income investments?

 Agency bonds

-An agency bond is like making a loan to Fannie Mae, Freddie Mac or the Tennessee Valley Authority, although not all of these bonds are backed by the U.S. government.
-They typically offer relatively high liquidity, some tax advantages, and the potential to earn a higher yield than U.S. Treasuries offer.
+An agency bond is like making a loan to Fannie Mae, Freddie Mac, Federal Home Loan Bank or the Tennessee Valley Authority.
+These bonds are not backed by the U.S. government.
+They typically offer relatively high liquidity, some tax advantages, and the potential to earn a higher yield than U.S. Treasuries.

 Fixed-income investment advantages

-• Fixed-income investments retain their value and continue providing regular returns during recessions or economic downturns.
+- Fixed-income investments provide regular returns during recessions or economic downturns.

 Get fixed-income investment prospectuses and pricing information